awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## Migrating Between Oracle Editions<a name="Oracle.Concepts.EditionsMigrating"></a>

-For the BYOL model, you can migrate from any Standard Edition \(SE, SE1, or SE2\) to Enterprise Edition \(EE\), assuming you have an unused Oracle license appropriate for the edition and class of DB instance you plan to run\.
+For the BYOL model, you can migrate from any Standard Edition \(SE, SE1, or SE2\) to Enterprise Edition \(EE\), assuming you have an unused Oracle license appropriate for the edition and class of DB instance that you plan to run\.
 You can't migrate from Enterprise Edition to other editions\.

 **To change the edition and retain your data**